lerna/lerna/commands/version/README.md

 Pass `--no-commit-hooks` to disable this behavior.

 This option is analogous to the `npm version` option [`--commit-hooks`](https://docs.npmjs.com/misc/config#commit-hooks), just inverted.

+### `--no-git-tag`

+By default, `lerna version` will tag the release in Git.
+Pass `--no-git-tag` to disable the tagging.

+> Note that this preserves the release commit.

+### `--no-git-commit`

+By default, `lerna version` will create a release commit in Git.
+Pass `--no-git-commit` to disable the commit.

+> Note that this preserves tagging the release.

 ### `--no-git-tag-version`